meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--snapshot-interval-sec`
 **Default value**: `86400` (1 day)

 Defines the interval between the creation of each snapshot.
-Value should be given in seconds.
+Value must be given in seconds.

 ### Import Snapshot